blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 ### Angular component

-An Angular component is characterized by a class, *TypeScript code*{: .italic-red-text } that expresses the *logic*, and a decorator that allow to define some *metadata* such as the `selector`, the `template`, etc. The *HTML template*{: .italic-red-text } represents the *presentation layer* of the component and it is implemented using a specific *Angular declarative syntax*.
+An Angular component is characterized by a class, *TypeScript code*{: .italic-red-text } that expresses the *logic*, and a decorator that allow to define some *metadata*{: .italic-red-text } such as the `selector`, the `template`, etc. The *HTML template*{: .italic-red-text } represents the *presentation layer* of the component and it is implemented using a specific *Angular declarative syntax*.

 **Tip**
 When the developer write a component uses TypeScript and the Angular declarative syntax for the template to *bind*{: .italic-blue-text} a variable from the logic to the presentation layer and vice versa.
 Pay attention that *no change detection*{: .italic-blue-text} is required to be added.
-Change detection works at runtime thanks to the compiler that add it during the compilation phase.
+Change detection works at runtime thanks to the compiler that adds it during the compilation phase.
 {: .notice--info}

 #### Example